-In Congress, Black serves as Chairman of the House Budget Committee from January 2017 to January 2018, where she worked alongside her colleagues to draft budget resolutions that root out wasteful spending and confront the drivers of our crippling $20 trillion debt burden in Washington.
+In Congress, Black served as Chairman of the House Budget Committee from January 2017 to January 2018, where she worked alongside her colleagues to draft budget resolutions that root out wasteful spending and confront the drivers of our crippling $20 trillion debt burden in Washington.
 Black is a firm believer that getting America’s fiscal house in order also requires serious reforms of the broken Congressional budget process.
 That is why she has cosponsored legislation proposing a Balanced Budget Amendment to the Constitution and has cosponsored the No Budget, No Pay Act, which withholds pay from Congress if an annual budget is not passed by the legal deadline.

 Through her over 40 years of experience working in the health care field, Black learned first-hand about the importance of high-quality care and the obstacles faced by patients, health care providers and employers.
 Black’s real world experiences as a nurse have uniquely positioned her as a credible and effective leader on health care policy in Congress.
 She is focused on fully repealing the president’s disastrous health care law and advancing true market-based, patient-centered reforms that will bring down the rising cost of care by increasing private sector competition and consumer choice.

 In 2011, Black was the first member of Congress to have legislation signed into law that repeals a health care provision in Obamacare, which saved taxpayers $13 billion dollars.
 Through her work as House Budget Committee Chair, Black is leading the effort to fully repeal the President’s healthcare law and offer a conservative, patient-centered replacement.